 Girls are more at risk of FGM being carried out during the summer holidays, as this allows more time for them to "heal" before they return to school.

-If you think there's a risk of this happening to you, you can download the Statement Opposing FGM and take it with you on holiday to show your family.
+If you think there's a risk of this happening to you, you can download the Statement Opposing FGM on GOV.UK and take it with you on holiday to show your family.

-Communities that perform FGM are found in many parts of Africa, the Middle East and Asia.
+Communities that perform FGM are traditionally found in many parts of Africa, the Middle East and Asia.

 Girls who were born in the UK or are resident here but whose families originate from an FGM-practising community are at greater risk of FGM happening to them.

-Communities at particular risk of FGM in the UK originate from:
+Many communities practise FGM, but those at particular risk in the UK originate from:

 - Sierra Leone